AviranLab/dStruct/README.md

 dStruct is written in R version 3.4.1.
 To start with, download and install the latest versions of [R](https://cran.r-project.org/) and [RStudio](https://www.rstudio.com/products/rstudio/).

 dStruct can be installed directly from source.
+First, install `devtools` by executing the following in RStudio.

+`install.packages("devtools")`

-Download the distribution tarball.
-Next, in RStudio type
+Next, in RStudio run the following.

-`install.packages(path_to_tarball, repos = NULL, type="source")`.
+`library(devtools)
+install_github("AviranLab/dStruct")`

 This should install the package in R. Check by executing the following command.